HDFGroup/h5serv/docs/Installation/DNSSetup.rst

 Integrating with you organization's network
 -------------------------------------------
-If you would like *any* computer to recognize the domain name of hdf_data.myserv.mydata.org you will need to update your system admin update your organization's master DNS server to configure "myserv" as a zone of "mydata".
-Details of how this is done will vary based on what DNS server software your network is running.
+If you would like *any* computer to recognize the domain name of hdf_data.myserv.myorg.org you will need to have your system admin update your organization's master DNS server to configure "myserv" as a zone of "myorg".
+In our example, this would have the effect of any sub-domain of "myserv.myorg" managed by its own DNS server.
+In our case, the DNS server will be local_dns.py.
+Details of how zone's are setup will vary based on what DNS server software your network is running.
+Your sysadmin should be able to help.

 An Example